lmorchard/blog.lmorchard.com/drafts/2015-07-22-the-verge-web-sucks.md

 <img src="/uploads/2015/the-verge-web-sucks/resource-breakdown.png"
   class="fullwidth" alt="It finally stopped loading" />

 Wow.
 On a second reload of the page - this time to get an overall performance analysis in devtools - I got 12MB downloaded.
 And a little over 7MB of that is JavaScript!

 This isn't one of the cool longform articles on The Verge with interactive features and whatnot - it's just a ~1600 word rant.
-So, why all this executable code?
+Opening up the detailed list of resources fetched was like an episode of Hoarders - what do you need all this stuff for?

 Hmm, I think I [Nilay Patel tweeted something about this](https://twitter.com/reckless/status/623234268152598528):

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/satefan">@satefan</a> <a href="https://twitter.com/verge">@verge</a> part of the content we deliver is advertising! :)</p>&mdash; nilay patel (@reckless) <a href="https://twitter.com/reckless/status/623234268152598528">July 20, 2015</a></blockquote>

-Not to be a jerk, but buddy I'd guess *most* of what you just delivered was advertising - that, and spyware.
+Buddy, not to be a jerk, but I'd guess *most* of what you just delivered was advertising - that, and spyware.
 See, I work for Mozilla, and in one of the public Monday company meetings I heard about this project called [Lightbeam][lightbeam]:

 <blockquote>Lightbeam is a Firefox add-on that uses interactive visualizations to show you the first and third party sites you interact with on the Web.</blockquote>